ThinkDataEd/student/docs/unit1/lesson15.md

     100. <span style="color:grey">***There were 3 sources cited.
 The Kaiser Family Foundation collected a 2010 study, the Pew Internet and American Life Project collected data in a 2011 study, and the Bureau of Labor Statistics collected data in 2011 with the American Time Use Survey***</span>
     100. <span style="color:grey">***Two were studies whose data collection method is not stated, and one is a survey***</span>
     100. <span style="color:grey">***Main claim: "Today's teens spend more than 7.5 hours a day consuming media"***</span>
-    100. <span style="color:grey">***Some examples are "Teens use their cellphones to send an average of 60 texts a day", "On average, high school students spent less than one hour per weekday on sports, exercise, and recreation", but you may have to share your identified statistics with your teacher/classmates.***</span>
+    100. <span style="color:grey">***Some examples are "Teens use their cellphones to send an average of 60 texts a day."
+"On average, high school students spent less than one hour per weekday on sports, exercise, and recreation."***</span>

 14. You will engage in the Time-Use Participatory Sensing campaign and will begin to collect data about your own time use.
 Follow the *Time-Use Guidelines*.

     **<u>Reminder:</u>** Once logged into the app or the browser-based version, you may go to **Campaigns** to see the campaigns in which you are participating.
 You can then add the campaign by tapping the name of the campaign.
-If no campaigns are visible, ask them to click the refresh option.
+If no campaigns are visible,click the refresh option.

 15. Just as in the NY Times interactive graphic, you will be observing and recording your daily time use.
-You should fill out the Time Use Data Collection Template each morning to organize your time use data before submitting it to the Time Use Campaign.
-It is split into 4 sections in order to calculate your overall daily time use more easily: <strong style="color: blue;"> insert time use data collection template here and maybe an example video/image of how to fill it out? </strong>
+You should fill out the Time Use Data Collection Template to organize your time use data before submitting it to the Time Use Campaign.
+It is split into 3 sections in order to calculate your overall daily time use more easily: <strong style="color: blue;"> insert time use data collection template here and maybe an example video/image of how to fill it out? </strong>

-    <iframe src="https://docs.google.com/document/d/e/2PACX-1vRk8TkB29ZrpNwBZ5rLceOSCmxDHjqUgAMGDpFtP6-hCKg-MRd-eF_M3mHikBZGA7-EZc_J6QceeMTb/pub?embedded=true" width="640" height="480"></iframe>

     100. 6am-3pm (which should total 540 minutes)

     100. 3pm-9pm (which should total 360 minutes)